“Let now these intimations come

 [Traditional, public domain image.]

 The mathematics teacher at the Waldorf school I attended often said that if you enter a city from one direction, it will be a different city than if you enter it from another direction.
 He did not simply mean that you would see the city differently; he meant that the city would literally, truly be different.
-This concept is consistent with Anthroposophy, which teaches that thoughts exist as real beings in the spirit realm; what we think comes to pass, literally, because we think it.
+This concept is consistent with Anthroposophy, which teaches that thoughts exist as real beings in the spirit realm.
+Our thoughts transform reality.
 The universe is malleable — our subjective states make the universe different from what it might be if we had different subjective states.
 Even the import of mathematics would be different if we had a different mental attitude.

 This is the radical subjectivity promoted by Waldorf education, and it is clearly wrong.
 Facts are facts; they do not bend to our preferences.
 Truth is truth; we do not make something true by thinking it.
 (You do not alter the nature of New York City, for instance, by perceiving it from the east instead of from the west.)
 We find truth by discovering it as it objectively is, apart from any preferences, moods, viewpoints, or wishes of our own.
 Objectivity is difficult, but it is the goal we should aim for.
 Waldorf schools, however, follow Steiner in stressing subjectivity.